Dek21a1/Dek-PWA-SE.AS1/agile_artifacts.md

 2. establish file structure for PWA
 ## Sprint Review (Focus on project management)
 ### what challenges did you have ###
+refreshing knowledge of Bootstrap and html

 ### what did you do well ###
+ignoring complexity for later parts as this is the first sprint
 ### What will you do differently next time ###
+practice html and css more often